sashadt/docs/docs/dtgateway_systemalerts.md

 ## Creating an alert

-To create an alert, the user needs to specify the alert name, condition, email address and duration in milliseconds.
+To create an alert, the user needs to specify the alert name, condition, email address, duration in milliseconds and alert status using disabled flag.
 As explained above, the condition can refer to values in various topic objects including system metrics, application metrics, and custom application counters and must yield a Boolean value.